-Through its internal review of regulations and evaluation of home and community-based service settings, SDS has determined that amendments to regulations governing the waiver program and to provider standards in the SDS Conditions of Participation will bring the state into full compliance with federal regulations.
-In addition, SDS will require providers to implement remedial strategies for full compliance.
+Through its internal review of regulations and evaluation of home and community-based service settings, SDS has determined that amendments to regulations governing the waiver program and to provider standards in the SDS Conditions of Participation will bring SDS into full compliance with federal regulations.
+In addition, SDS will work with the Divisions of Health Care Services, Alaska Pioneer Homes, and the Office of Children's Services to ensure the assisted living homes and foster home, for which they have administrative responsibility, have the qualities required of home and community-based settings.

+SDS will require providers to implement remedial strategies for full compliance.
 SDS plans for the amendments to regulations and Conditions of Participation, as well as provider implementation of remedial strategies, to be complete by July 1, 2016, the date of reauthorization for Alaska's four waiver programs.